gardener/gardener/docs/proposals/13-automated-seed-management.md

 Besides this annotation, the controller should take into account also other factors, such as the current seed conditions (`NotReady` should be preferred for deletion over `Ready`), as well as its age (older should be preferred for deletion over newer).

-## Auto-scaling Seeds
+## Auto-Scaling Seeds

 The most interesting and advanced automated seed management feature is making sure that a Garden cluster has enough seeds registered to schedule new shoots (and, in the future, reschedule shoots from drained seeds) without exceeding the seeds capacity for shoots, but not more than actually needed at any given moment.
 This would involve introducing an auto-scaling mechanism for seeds in Garden clusters.

 The proposed solution builds upon the ideas introduced earlier.
 The [`ManagedSeedSet`](#managedseeds) resource (and in the future, also the `ManagedSeedDeployment` resource) could have a `scale` subresource that changes the `replicas` field.
 This would allow a new "seed autoscaler" controller to scale these resources via a special "autoscaler" resource (for example `SeedAutoscaler`), similarly to how the Kubernetes [Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) controller scales pods, as described in [Horizontal Pod Autoscaler Walkthrough](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough/).

 The primary metric used for scaling should be the number of shoots already scheduled onto that seed either as a direct value or as a percentage of the seed's capacity for shoots introduced in [Ensuring Seeds Capacity for Shoots Is Not Exceeded](#ensuring-seeds-capacity-for-shoots-is-not-exceeded) (*utilization*).
 Later, custom metrics based on other resources, including provider-specific resources, could be considered as well.

-**Note:** Even if the controller is called *Horizontal Pod Autoscaler*, it is capable of scaling any resource with a `scale` subresource, using any custom metric.
+> **Note:** Even if the controller is called *Horizontal Pod Autoscaler*, it is capable of scaling any resource with a `scale` subresource, using any custom metric.
 Therefore, initially it was proposed to use this controller directly.
 However, a number of important drawbacks were identified with this approach, and so it is no longer proposed here.

 ### SeedAutoscaler Resource